silvijj/SuperCashier/README.md

 # Conclusion
 1. In current program all purchased items are store in a dictionary
-2. For next development all item that has been purchased by customer can store into database
+2. For next development all item already entered by customer can store into database